oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The issuer of the Status List Token MUST choose an adequate "bits" (bit size) to be able to describe the required Status Types for the application.

+A Referenced Token for which the issuer is not tracking an explicit state like revoked, annulled, taken back, recalled, cancelled, or suspended may still be listed as 0x00 ("VALID") despite its JWT or CWT processing rules.
+The 0x00 ("VALID") status does not precede the Referenced Token's validity described by its JWT or CWT processing rules for claims such as "exp" (Expiration Time) or "nbf" (Not Before).

 # Example JWT Status Lists

 ## Example Status List with 1-Bit Status Values